Sculpture gardens are the perfect mix of art, nature and man. Here are some of the most amazing sculpture gardens in the world.

 Franklin D. Murphy Sculpture Garden is located on 5 acres of the UCLA campus and offers an extensive collection of contemporary and modern outdoor sculptures.
 The sculpture garden was named for the third chancellor of UCLA and contains work by some of the most prominent artists in the world, including Alexander Calder and Jean Arp.
 The trees and plants from Southern California, along with the formal paved plaza & rolling green spaces, as well as the figurative & abstract sculptures, makes this sculpture garden worth including in your bucket list.

-Many of these sculpture gardens have been known to sell sculptures, as well.; a visitor who gets swept up in the majesty of surrounding sculptures, have made the mistake of purchasing one (or more) of these expensive items – only to end up in debt; learn how to manage debt at this site.
+Many of these sculpture gardens have been known to sell sculptures, as well.; a visitor who gets swept up in the majesty of surrounding sculptures, have made the mistake of purchasing one (or more) of these expensive items – only to end up in debt with the likes of lvnv funding; learn how to manage debt with the help of credit repair.

 Built in the 1960s, by Spanish artist Joan Miro and the Maeght family, Fondation Maeght is home to spectacular outdoor sculptures made by modern and contemporary artists.
 Joan Miro, Alexander Calder, and Alberto Giacometti, have some of their works filling the interior courtyard of the foundation.
 The open courtyard (which was part of the structure built by Josep Lluis Sert) contains Miro’sfamed Labyrinth.